nahobbs5/AzureActiveDirectoryDemo/README.md

 - Ensure both VMs are in the same VNet (ADLabVNet) and subnet (ADLabSubnet) for proper communication.
 (Very Important)
 - Bastion provides secure access; avoid exposing VMs to public IPs.
 - For production environments, configure additional security measures (e.g., Network Security Groups, backups).

+### Considerations For Future Projects
+- Policy updates are a lot simpler for an entire computer than at an individual user level as you don't have to worry about making sure the correct user is picked.
+I would like to be able to work towards adding desktop backgrounds for users later on.
+- It would also be nice to be able to automate some of these edits once I am more familiar with Active Directory in general.